greymatter-io/castleblock/README.md

 <img src="./assets/brand/Logo.png" height="80px" />

-CastleBlock a UI development and deployment platform.
-Deploy multiple web apps into the same environment and share web-components between them.
-Use the CLI to deploy any web app directly into production, or ad hoc deploymenets with hot-reloading.
-Deploy multiple versions of the same application or web-component.

-CastleBlock is Web Hosting as a Service with a CLI and Apps/WebComponent Catalog for discovery of deployed applications, microfrontends, and web components.
+CastleBlock is a Web App platform to house all your web applications and shared web components in one place.
+CastleBlock is ideal for enterprise environments with multiple web applications that share common web components.

+## Core Components

+CastleBlock consists of a command line interface, a service, and a UI dashboard.
+The CLI packages and uploads the web assets to the Service and the CastleBlock UI Dashboard displays all of the deployed Web Apps and Web Components in a catalog.
+CastleBlock leverages the manifest.json file for metadata about the Web Application / Web Component.

 ![diagram of castleblock high level concept](./castleblock-concept.png "Castleblock high-level concept")

 ## Features:

+- [CLI](./castleblock-cli) for manual deployments or continuous delivery
+- [CastleBlock UI Dashboard](./castleblock-ui) for browsing deployed Apps and Web Components.
 - [Web Component delievery](./#sharing-web-components) to downstream web applications
-- [CLI](./castleblock-cli) for manual deployments or continuous delivery
 - Deployment versioning using [Semantic Versioning](https://semver.org/)
 - [Environmental Variable Injection](./castleblock-cli#environmental-variable-injection)
 - [Ad hoc deployments](./castleblock-cli#ad-hoc-deployments)